progval/Supybot-plugins/README.md

 ##GitHub

-Plugin using the GitHub API & repo web hooks.
+Plugin using the GitHub API & repo web hooks. **This plugin requires Limnoria**

 ##GoodFrench